iodigital-com/io-technology/data/blog/distributed-chat-system/system-components-communication-and-chat-api.md

 }
 ```

+The above query retrieves conversations in which the logged-in user is participating, identified by their ID, and orders the results in descending order based on the creation date.

 Now, by calling the newly created `/v1/conversations` endpoint with the correct `Authorization` header, the chat API will return user's ongoing conversations.

 ![ongoing-conversations](/articles/distributed-chat-system/2/ongoing-conversations.png)

 #### Test Case 3: Retrieve a specific conversation

-We can also add functionality to retrieve only one particular conversation by its ID.
-Adding the new endpoint:
+We will first add a new endpoint to retrieve a specific conversation by its ID:

 ```java
 @RestController